 See Related: Best Things to do at Lake Mead

 With easily scalable canyons, canyoneering is one of the best things to do in Zion National Park.

 The park is the perfect playground for beginners, but even so, you’ll have to be well-practiced in downclimbing, ropework, and rappelling.

-Travelers are advised to check the weather before descending a canyon, as they may be trapped in a flash flood (this is especially true in places where it can be challenging to reach high ground, such as slot canyons).
+Travelers are advised to check the weather before descending the zion canyon, as they may be trapped in a flash flood (this is especially true in places where it can be challenging to reach high ground, such as slot canyons).

 Some of the most popular canyoneering spots include the Left Fork route, a vibrantly-colored oblong tunnel that is generally considered the best for beginners, and the Mystery Canyon, which descends five miles down, the go-to spot for experienced canyoners.